Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 Then, use one of the scripts below to grant it the app-only permission `manage` on a specific SharePoint site:

+> [!IMPORTANT]
+> The managed identity of the functions service is granted SharePoint permission `manage`, because it is the minimum required to register a webhook.

 <details>
   <summary>Using PnP PowerShell</summary>